Derivation of effective kinetic equations describing oscillations in viscoelasticity and in compressible Navier-Stokes: Homogenization for scalar conservation laws: Generalized kinetic solutions

 \section{Homogenization for scalar conservation laws: Generalized kinetic solutions}

 Physical phenomena that involve sustained oscillations are commonplace, with examples appearing in problems of phase transitions, in multi-phase fluid flows, and are quite widespread in flows associated with fluid instabilities or with turbulence.
+The existence of crystals with microstructure was long known experimentally and was given an explanation via minimizing sequences starting from the seminal work of Ball-James \cite{BJ87}.
+It has been conjectured that microstructure may appear in dynamical problems as at long times the dynamic behavior can mimic that of minimizing sequences; see \cite{BHJPS91,SH92,Sengul10} for interesting studies of the dynamical appearance of microstructure in phase transitions, and \cite{Theil98} for the dynamics of Young measures describing microstructure.

-In previous sections we gave explicit examples of oscillating solutions for viscoelastic systems describing phase transitions and for the compressible Navier-Stokes with non-monotone pressures.
-It raises the issue of devising equations describing the effective response of persistent oscillations.
+In previous sections, we gave explicit examples of oscillating solutions for viscoelastic systems describing phase transitions and for the compressible Navier-Stokes with non-monotone pressures.
+That raises the issue of devising equations describing the effective response of persistent oscillations.
 The problem goes under the name nonlinear homogenization and is a difficult problem that is open in most contexts.
 In simple cases that involve only one oscillating variable it can be addressed and presenting such examples is our next task.

 We start with a review of the generalized kinetic solutions that pertain to the problem of oscillations for scalar conservation laws.
 This is followed, in the next section, by effective equations for oscillating solutions in a one-dimensional hyperbolic-parabolic system modeling phase transitions.
-Finally, in section \ref{sec:homcomNS}, we outline two approaches for the calculation of effective equations for the homogenization problem of the compressible Navier-Stokes system with non-monotone pressures.
+Finally, in Section \ref{sec:homcomNS}, we outline two approaches for the calculation of effective equations for the homogenization problem of the compressible Navier-Stokes system with non-monotone pressures.